Lake Yi'ong in Tibet (Photo: Tamotsu Nakamura)

 MEMBERSHIP IN MOUNTAIN PROTECTION COMMISSION

-As confirmed by Management Committee in October, 2013
+As confirmed by the Management Committee Zaragoza, Spain March 2015

 McMillan (President) Linda, USA (AAC)

 Gogic Dragoslav, Serbia (PSS)